UPDATED June 15, 2017

 Arrive 1-1.5 hours prior to parade time to secure your spot in this reserved viewing area.

-With Disneyland’s latest attempt at crowd control for the parades, this dining package may become more attractive – or less.
-Time will tell.
-Beginning early March 2017, cast members should be deterring guests from setting up hours before the parade.
+With Disneyland’s latest attempt at crowd control for the parades, this dining package has become less attractive to me.
+Time will tell if it’s more in need as summer crowds arrive.
+Beginning early March 2017, cast members started deterring guests from setting up hours before the parade.
 I’ve elaborated more on those “New Rules” in my post on parade set up.
-With this in mind, the dining package options may give you piece of mind.
+With this in mind, the dining package options seem less attractive since most guests are arriving around the same time as you would for a dining package reserved viewing area.
+When guests were saving spots 5 hours in advance, the dining packages were a lovely option because you don’t have to arrive until around an hour prior.

 You may take your food to go or you may stay and dine at the Aladdin’s Oasis location.
 It’s just to the left of the Jungle Cruise in Adventureland.
 I recommend dining here.
 You will dine here at whatever time you choose and then enjoy the parade in front of it’s a small world.
 In that area, there are rarely crowded restrooms nearby, snack carts, and room for kids to run around.
 This is a much better option for families or for those who don’t like the chaos and crowds of Main Street, where the Blue Bayou location is.